Victim speaks out after in violent store robbery caught on camera

 It happened Thursday around 5:30 p.m. at the Gold Star Alterations store on Elmwood Avenue.

-Police say a 60-year-old female employee of the store was getting ready to close when the suspect came in the front door.
+Police say the 60-year-old employee of the store was getting ready to close when the suspect came in the front door.

 According to police, the suspect approached the employee with a gun and demanded money.
 The suspect then allegedly struck the employee several times in her face and torso.